wxjiao/wxjiao.github.io/_pages/openings.md

 If you are a Bachelor at ETH Zurich looking for a thesis project, you must have succesfully completed one of the two NLP classes in the department (252-3005-00L-Natural Language Processing or 263-5000-00L-Computational Semantics for Natural Language Processing).
 Feel free to contact me (or any group member) by email with your CV and transcripts.
 Some available thesis projects are listed [here](https://docs.google.com/document/d/1V6VXXAUmfEURldrbPtCiIFAOW4UKoXT49fTvTSOsRTk/edit#).
 You can also propose your own topic.

 ### Internship/Bachelor/Master projects for students at other universities
-I usually have limited bandwidth to take on bachelor or master students from other universities.
+We usually have limited bandwidth to take on bachelor or master students from other universities.
 However, if you think you are a very good fit, feel free to reach out.

 If you are interested in an internship, please apply to our [Student Summer Research Fellowship program](https://www.inf.ethz.ch/studies/summer-research-fellowship.html) (next deadline: December 2021).
 If you think you are a good fit and have some research experience already, you can reach out.
 However, please note that we get too many internship requests. **We may not be able to respond to your emails**.